 Adjustments for weights in PSL Achievement

-To address regional disparities in the flow of priority sector credit at the district level, it has been decided to rank districts on the basis of per capita credit flow to priority sector and build an incentive framework for districts with comparatively lower flow of credit and a dis-incentive framework for districts with comparatively higher flow of priority sector credit.
-Accordingly, from FY 2021-22 onwards, a higher weight (125%) would be assigned to the incremental priority sector credit in the identified districts where the credit flow is comparatively lower (per capita PSL less than ₹6000), and a lower weight (90%) would be assigned for incremental priority sector credit in the identified districts where the credit flow is comparatively higher (per capita PSL greater than ₹25,000).
+To address regional disparities in the flow of priority sector credit at the district level, it has been decided to rank districts based on per capita credit flow to the priority sector and build an incentive framework for districts with the comparatively lower flow of credit and a dis-incentive framework for districts with comparatively higher flow of priority sector credit.
+Accordingly, from FY 2021-22 onwards, a higher weight (125%) would be assigned to the incremental priority sector credit in the identified districts where the credit flow is comparatively lower (per capita PSL less than ₹6000), and lower weight (90%) would be assigned for incremental priority sector credit in the identified districts where the credit flow is comparatively higher (per capita PSL greater than ₹25,000).

 The banks should continue to report the actual outstanding amount in QPSA returns as hitherto.
-Adjustments for weights to incremental PSL credit will be done by RBI, based on reporting of district wise credit flow to FIDD, CO through the ADEPT database.
-RRBs, UCBs, LABs and foreign banks (including WoS) would be exempted from adjustments of weights in PSL achievement due to their currently limited area of operation/catering to a niche segment.
+Adjustments for weights to incremental PSL credit will be done by RBI, based on reporting of district-wise credit flow to FIDD, CO through the ADEPT database.
+RRBs, UCBs, LABs, and foreign banks (including WoS) would be exempted from adjustments of weights in PSL achievement due to their currently limited area of operation/catering to a niche segment.